-(e) If a party’s Credit Support Provider shall furnish a Surety Bond hereunder, the amount otherwise required under such Surety Bond may at the option of such Credit Support Provider be reduced by the amount of any Surety Bond established by such party (but only for such time as such party’s Surety Bond shall be in effect).
+(d) If a party’s Credit Support Provider shall furnish a Surety Bond hereunder, the amount otherwise required under such Surety Bond may at the option of such Credit Support Provider be reduced by the amount of any Surety Bond established by such party (but only for such time as such party’s Surety Bond shall be in effect).
 In the event a party shall be required to furnish a Surety Bond hereunder, the amount otherwise required under such Surety Bond may at the option of such party be reduced by the amount of any Surety Bond established by such party’s Credit Support Provider (but only for such time as such Credit Support Provider’s Surety Bond shall be in effect).

-(f) Upon or at any time after the occurrence or deemed occurrence of an Early Termination Date as a result of an Event of Default or a Termination Event and the failure of X to make all payments due and owing to Y in accordance with the terms of this Agreement, Y may realize on any outstanding Surety Bond in an amount equal to such amounts owing to it.
+(e) Upon or at any time after the occurrence or deemed occurrence of an Early Termination Date as a result of an Event of Default or a Termination Event and the failure of X to make all payments due and owing to Y in accordance with the terms of this Agreement, Y may realize on any outstanding Surety Bond in an amount equal to the amounts of any Loss owing to it.
 X shall remain liable for any amounts owing to Y and remaining unpaid after the application of the amounts so realized on by Y.

-(g) The provisions of this Exhibit A shall constitute agreements for all purposes of this Agreement and this Annex, including Section 5(a)(iii) of this Agreement.
+(f) The provisions of this Exhibit A shall constitute agreements for all purposes of this Agreement and this Exhibit A, including Section 5(a)(iii) of this Agreement.